peopleware/stylecop-msbuild-ppwcode/README.md

 ### StyleCop

-Note that a release of StyleCop is embedded in this package.
+A release of StyleCop is embedded in this package.

 StyleCop is licensed under the Microsoft Public License (see [StyleCop License]).